eugenio-santos/cloudnativemicro/draft.md

 If you are thinking in design a system based on microservices, you must know that are some requirements you must adhere to:

 * You have a standard logging format across the multiple services in order to achieve centralization;
-* The services expose metrics in a common way to implement the monitoring and alerting systems;
+* The services expose metrics in a common way to implement monitoring and alerting systems;
 * Each service must have an independent integration and deployment process;
 * Grant data isolation in a way that just the service in that domain has access to it;
 * Providing service discovery and load balancing;